What is Kinsta?

 Most web companies boast about how quickly they deal with tech support issues.
 In most cases, they guarantee to answer your question within 24 hours.
 Of course, it can take several queries to fix a particularly nasty problem.

 Kinsta provides very fast support.
 On average, they resolve queries within 3 minutes.
-When we tested their support (via live chat) one of their engineers came back with an answer withing 1 minute.
+When we tested their support (via live chat) one of their engineers came back with an answer within 1 minute.
 And he walked me through the solution.

 All told, it took 5 minutes to fix the problem (most of the time was spent typing).